ShizukaDonaghue/melting-snowman/TESTING.md

       <img src="docs/error-message.png" width="700">
     </details>

-*I would like to see the letters already tried so that I would not guess the same again.*
+*I would like to see the letters already tried so that I would not try the same again.*
  * If the input has already been tried, an error message is displayed.
     <details>
       <summary>Supporting image</summary>